 When I created Epic Health and Fitness, it was the culmination of months of planning and years of professional preparation through working different jobs.
 I conducted location research, planned the finances, and created a comfortable and transparent membership model.
 The key point for other entrepreneurs is to always be thinking while you’re working your “day job.”

 Consider a self-assessment.
-Correlate things you’ve and enjoyed in the past with your new business plans.
+Correlate things you’ve enjoyed in the past with your new business plans.
 This is a great chance to spot a disconnect.
-Maybe you disliked something you thought you would love, or found you need a partner to help with the marketing and sales side of a new business.
-That’s the beauty of working in different fields and positions, you get to learn what works (and what doesn’t) so you can have entrepreneurial success right out of the gate.
+Maybe you disliked something you thought you would love, or found you needed a partner to help with the marketing and sales side of a new business.
+That’s the beauty of working in different fields and positions: you get to learn what works (and what doesn’t) so you can have entrepreneurial success right out of the gate.